It takes WHEAT to make beer…

 - BE PATIENT – wheat can only be harvested in the THIRD YEAR of growth.
 The plant will go dormant in the winter, which you will cut off the top, then allow the plant to grow through 2 summers before cultivating.

 Wheat is grown in almost every state in America and 50% of our production is exported to other countries.
 According to Wheat Production Council, in the United States, 36% percent is consumed domestically by humans, 50% is exported, 10% is used for livestock feed, and 4% is used for seedlings.
-In 2013, Monsanto GENETICALLY MODIFIED WHEAT in Oregon to tolerate weed killer treatments, which has never been been approved by the Food and Drug Administration.
+In 2013, Monsanto GENETICALLY MODIFIED WHEAT in Oregon to tolerate weed killer treatments, which has never been approved by the Food and Drug Administration.
 This caused several lawsuits and a disruption in wheat exportation.
 Genetically modified products are of a great concern to consumers and critics because of the unknown health risks of consuming such products and if GMO products are necessary to meet the world food demand.
 Farmers, the FDA, scientists and consumers cannot agree on whether such GMO products should be labeled and the long-term impact on such products being integrated in the food, fuel and pharmaceutical industries where wheat is used.